ng-square/slides/packages/01-basic_11-observables/slides.md

 hideInToc: true
 ```

-# Task B11.B - TennisService
+# Task B11.B - TennisLegendsService

-1. Create a `tennis.service.ts` file with the generator.
+1. Create a `tennis-legends.service.ts` file with the generator.
 2. Define a `BehaviorSubject` with the type `TennisPlayer[]`.
 3. Define a getter `players` which returns `asObservable`.
 4. Define a method `setFavorite` to set the new favorite player.